lillux/morphoscanner/README.md

 ## Morphoscanner installation

-### Morphoscanner Installation as Module
+### Morphoscanner Installation as Package

-Inside the active env, you can install morphoscanner with:
+Inside the active env, you can install `morphoscanner` with:

 ```bash
 pip install git+https://github.com/lillux/morphoscanner.git#egg=morphoscanner
 ```

-You need to be a collaborator of the project to download the package.
-The prompt will ask for *username* and *password*, or for an *access token*.

 `morphoscanner` will be installed in your env.
 You can now use `morphoscanner` from your *IDE* or *Python Console*.